HuakunTech/Tulyn/docs/src/content/docs/development/system-cmd.md

 description: Commands to interact with the system.
 ---

+Jarvis includes built-in system commands for essential tasks such as emptying the trash, restarting, shutting down, and adjusting the volume.

+Here is a list of system commands that Jarvis supports and their status.
+I aim to support all commands provided by Raycast and Alfred.
+While some commands may be platform specific, I will try to implement them for all platforms.

 ## Raycast System Commands

 > I will try to implement all of these for all 3 platforms, but some may not be possible/trivial.